albamaspuig/FINAL_DEGREE_PROJECT/README.md

-# Final Degree Project: Genome Annotation Pipeline
+# Refining the Genome Annotation of Abeoforma whisleri: Improving Gene Prediction for Downstream Comparative Analysis
 This project implements a pipeline for annotating the genome of *Abeoforma*.
 The pipeline includes RNA-seq alignment, genome masking, and gene annotation using tools like HISAT2, Portcullis, and BRAKER...